 Yayoi Kusama is a world famous Japanese artist who works in a range of different media.
-Kusama mostly creates highly decorative, patterned sculptures and installations inspired by Pop Art.
+Kusama mostly creates highly decorative, patterned sculptures and installations inspired by natural forms and Pop Art.
 However, she also makes paintings, films, fashion pieces and performance art.

 Yayoi Kusama is a Japanese artist who was born in 1929 – can you work out how old she is?
 Kusama is sometimes referred to as the ‘princess of polka dots’, and if you look at any of her artwork you can easily see why… Yayoi Kusama is dotty about dots!